kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

     - Remediation MUST preserve etcd quorum.
 This rule ensures that we will not remove a member that would result in etcd losing a majority of members and thus become unable to field new requests (note: this rule applies only to CP already initialized and with managed etcd)
 - If the Node for a Machine is removed from the cluster, a MachineHealthCheck will consider this Machine unhealthy and remediate it immediately
 - If no Node joins the cluster for a Machine after the `NodeStartupTimeout`, the Machine will be remediated
-- If a Machine fails for any reason (if the FailureReason is set), the Machine will be remediated immediately
 - Important: if the kubelet on the node hosting the etcd leader member is not working, this prevents KCP from doing some checks it is expecting to do on the leader - and specifically on the leader -.
   This prevents remediation to happen.
 There are ongoing discussions about how to overcome this limitation in https://github.com/kubernetes-sigs/cluster-api/issues/8465; as of today users facing this situation are recommended to manually forward leadership to another etcd member and manually delete the corresponding machine.